Visual Chain of Thought: Bridging Logical Gaps with Multimodal Infillings: VCoT Multimodal Infilling Generation

 \subsection{Novelty-Driven Recursive Infilling}

-The judgment function, $j((v_{i}, t_{i}))$ (\autoref{eq:3}), judges the generated multimodal infillings based on two metrics: consistency and novelty. \textbf{Consistency} ensures that the \textit{infillings maintain faithful details from the surrounding steps}, while \textbf{novelty} ensures that the \textit{infillings add relevant and new information that accurately bridges the logical gaps}.
+The judgment function, $j((v_{i}, t_{i}))$ (\autoref{eq:2}), judges the generated multimodal infillings based on two metrics: consistency and novelty. \textbf{Consistency} ensures that the \textit{infillings maintain faithful details from the surrounding steps}, while \textbf{novelty} ensures that the \textit{infillings add relevant and new information that accurately bridges the logical gaps}.

-We infill previous and next visual-text pairs $(v_{i-1}, t_{i-1})$ and $(v_{i+1},t_{i+1})$ using foveation $f$ with new information that bridges the logical gap (Algorithm \ref{alg:recursive-generation}).
-As there may be multiple logical gaps to infill, we opt for a recursive approach that dynamically determines whether infillings are beneficial (\autoref{eq:3}), in contrast to \textsc{CoT}, which needs to approximate how many steps are needed.
+We infill a set of visual-text pairs $(v_{i-1}, t_{i-1})$ and $(v_{i+1},t_{i+1})$ using foveation $f$ with new information bridging the logical gap (Appendix \ref{app:alg}, \hyperref[alg:recursive-generation]{Algorithm 2}).
+We opt for a recursive approach rather than an iterative approach when infilling logical gaps as some information may have more logical gaps than others and may require more infillings.
+A recursive approach makes it easier to dynamically determine when infillings are not beneficial to the task and when to stop generating them in contrast to an iterative approach.
 Our approach generates multiple depths of infillings to add valuable new, relevant, and consistent multimodal information for downstream tasks (\autoref{fig:recursive-infilling}).